 I spent years struggling through the schooling system – a hyperactive child with a gifted mind proved too much for many institutions and teachers.
 I attended over 17 different schools, and a further 12 institutions and universities as I bounced from one suspension and expulsion to the next.
 Along my journey though, I met some amazing teachers and mentors which I truly believe changed my life for the better.

 I was never taught any money lessons during my formal education – apart from perhaps that which I made the connection with through my advanced engineering mathematics lectures in University.
 I have studied long and hard during my life; and I learned that self education is the key to success – no one is going to do your job for you!

-As a result of rapidly adopting the principles of self education, in high school I graduated in the topmost academic score tier of the nation, at University I graduated with first class honors in aerospace engineering, as a Pilot I was able to earn an Airline Transports Pilot Licence, and continued part time study resulted in a Masters degree in Space engineering.
+As a result of rapidly adopting the principles of self education, in high school I graduated top of the nation, at University I graduated with first class honors in aerospace engineering, as a Pilot I was able to earn an Airline Transports Pilot Licence, and continued part time study resulted in a Masters degree in Space engineering.
 I will continue learning until the day I die, and I have a burning desire to continue post graduate research with a Ph.D in Space flight research in years to come.

 I was well on my way to becoming Robert Kiyosakis ‘Poor Dad’ until I discovered FI/RE and how I needed to pay attention to securing my finances and acquiring assets over liabilities.
 Now I will be a ‘Rich Dad.
 Take it from me – Self education is the Key.
 Read more and read often.
 If this is a skill that you are lacking, stop making excuses and use your positive, abundance mentality and burning desire to improve your reading ability.